itsfelli/Population-and-Housing-Census-Kenya-2019/README.md

 # Population-and-Housing-Census-Kenya-2019
-This project is an exploration of Kenya population and housing Census Data of 2019
+The Kenyan government has carried out a population census every 10 years since the year 1948.
+The latest census was done in 2019 and it recorded a population of 47.5 million.
+This project is an exploration of the Kenyan population characteristis.
+This is achieved by plotting visualization of some of the datasets.
+The population census data of 2019 is composed of several data sets and this project utilizes just a few because of time limitation.
+A lot more can be gleaned by exploring more of the datasets.